 The Top 12 Places To Eat in Dublin

 Dublin has a long-held reputation for its drink culture; Guinness, Jameson, Baileys… The late Irish poet, Brendan Behan, even went as far as to say, “I only take a drink on two occasions – when I’m thirsty and when I’m not.”

 That being said, Dublin’s food scene is fast becoming a commodity of its own.
-From food stalls born out of pandemic restrictions to more upscale eateries, this list of insider Dublin picks will point you in the right direction.
+From food stalls to more upscale eateries, this list of insider Dublin picks will point you in the right direction.